fairnightzz/USACO-Problems/README.md

 # USACO Problems
 -My collection of problems on USACO training.
-Trying C++ for the first time!
+Trying C++ for contest questions!